Motivic random variables and representation stability II: Hypersurface sections: Some representation theory

 \end{remark}

+\begin{proof} We may assume $F=\overline{F}$, as for any reductive group $G/F$, the base extension map $K_0(\Rep G) \rightarrow K_0(\Rep G_{\overline{F}})$ is an injection\footnote{We remind the reader of why this holds: the Grothendieck ring is the free abelian group on the isomorphism classes of irreducible representations, so it suffices to show that any two distinct irreducible representations of $G$ over $F$ do not share any irreducible summands after base extension to $\overline{F}$.
+This is true because, for $V_1$ and $V_2$ any two representations of $G$, }.

-\begin{proof} We first handle the symplectic and orthogonal cases.
-To prove surjectivity we may base change $G$ to $\overline{F}$.
+We first handle the symplectic and orthogonal cases.
 The surjectivity in the symplectic case then follows from \cite[Proposition 1.2.6]{KoikeTeradaYoungMethods}, noting that the generator $p_i$ there corresponds to $[\Sym^i V_\std] =(h_i, [V_\std])$ in our notation.
 In the orthogonal case, we caution the reader that the ring $R(\Orth(m))$ of \cite{KoikeTeradaYoungMethods} is the \emph{image} of $K_0(\Rep(\Orth(m)))$ in $K_0(\Rep \SO(m))$.
 Surjectivity onto this ring follows from the same proposition, noting that the generator $e_i$ there corresponds to

 in our notation.
 To obtain surjectivity onto $K_0(\Rep(\Orth(m))$, we observe that two irreducible representations of $\Orth(m)$ with equal restriction to $\SO(m)$ differ by tensoring with $\det$, and thus if one is in the image of $\Lambda$, we obtain the other via multiplication by $e_m$.
 We define the Schur polynomials using the formulas of \cite[Theorems 1.3.2 and 1.3.3]{KoikeTeradaYoungMethods}, together with the observation of \cite[Remark 1.3.4]{KoikeTeradaYoungMethods} that for the dimension large relative to $\sigma$, the formulas are independent of the group.